seapath/ci.deprecated/README.md

 ### Create docker-compose environment file

-We use a docker-compose environment file in our docker-compose.yaml to configure all the environment specific settings.
+We use a docker-compose environment file in our _docker-compose.yaml_ to configure all the environment-specific settings.

 To generate this file, you can use the script `docker/generate_env.sh`.
 Before running the script, you must retrieve the network interface name where